CLI Reference#

 # HMR mode without client bundling (API only)

-jac start --dev --no-client
+jac start --dev --no_client

 # Deploy to Kubernetes (requires jac-scale plugin)